Employee Classification: Federal

 Author: Kirsten McCaw Grossman, Nukk-Freeman & Cerra, P.C.

-- When classifying an employee, it is the employee's job duties, not his or her title, that matter.
+- When classifying an employee, it is the employee's job duties, not their title, that matter.
 See Primary Duty.

 - The most commonly applied exemptions are for executives, administrators, professionals, computer employees, outside salespersons and commissioned salespersons.
 See Executive Employees; Administrative Employees; Professional Employees; Computer Employees; Outside Salespersons; and Commissioned Salespersons.
 With a few exceptions, all of these exempt employees must be paid on a salary basis or a fee basis.
 See The Salary Basis Test.